-The Company's financial instruments consist of cash, amounts receivable (other than GST receivable), marketable securities, deposit, reclamation deposits, accounts payable and accrued liabilities, lease liability, and loan payable.
+The Company's financial instruments consist of cash, amounts receivable (other than GST receivable), marketable securities, deposit, accounts payable and accrued liabilities, and loan payable.

-The fair values of the Company's cash and cash equivalents, amounts receivable (other than GST receivable), deposit and accounts payable and accrued liabilities approximate their carrying amounts due to the short-term maturities of these instruments.
+The fair values of the Company's cash, amounts receivable (other than GST receivable), deposit, and accounts payable and accrued liabilities approximate their carrying amounts due to the short-term maturities of these instruments.

 These are classified as level 1 financial instruments.
-The Company's loan payable is classified as a level 2 financial instrument.
+The Company's marketable securities are classified as level 1 financial instruments and the loan payable is classified as a level 2 financial instrument.